 - Passion Fruit

-My favorites are the Passion Fruit, Acai Berry, and Lemon Lime flavors.
+The best Liquid I.V. flavors (in my opinion) are the Passion Fruit, Acai Berry, and Lemon Lime flavors.
 I’ve also tried Strawberry, Tropical Punch, and Guava, and they’re good, too.

 Nicole also likes Lemon Lime and Acai, so those are two-for-two on our team: “Really yummy,” she says.
 “It’s not super sweet, and the flavor really comes through, which I like.”